redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.facts.md

     - The four core attributes in HTML are `class`, `title`, `id` and `style`.

     - The `class` attribute assigns an HTML element for use with cascading style sheet.
-This attribute is commonly used in cascading style sheet (CSS), which will not be used in this lesson.
+This attribute is commonly used in CSS.

-    - The code below shows other `core attributes` being used.
+    - The code below shows other `core attributes` used in HTML.

 Code: